Ashish04Kumar/E-Commerce-Website/README.md

 2: simply run the command    `npm install`  - First to install all the packages

-3: run the project using   `npm start`
+3: run the project using   `npm start` added new